Last Updated on February 2, 2023

-For many applications that people will use today, a chatbot is there to assist when needed.
-Of course, a database is what sustains the chatbot, allowing it to provide the right answers and responses to every user.
+For many applications that people will use today, a chatbot can assist when needed.
+Of course, a database sustains the chatbot, allowing it to provide the correct answers and responses to every user.

-Though the most important part is without natural language processing, the chatbot won’t know what to say, or how to respond to words and phrases.
+The most crucial part is that without natural language processing, the chatbot won’t know what to say or how to respond to words and phrases.